abhishekh2001/cshell/README.md

-Note: The linked list is a modification of [https://github.com/skorks/c-linked-list](https://github.com/skorks/c-linked-list/) since implementing a linked list (although relatively simple) is a timeconsuming, process prone to errors and is not the main objective of this assignment.
+Note: The linked list is a modification of [https://github.com/skorks/c-linked-list](https://github.com/skorks/c-linked-list/) since implementing one (although relatively simple) is timeconsuming, prone to errors and is not the main objective of this assignment.

 ## Files